react4j/react4j/docs/_docs/arez_best_practices.md

 Extending `ReactArezComponent` will also make the `props()` and `state()` methods observable which means that they can only be accessed within the scope of a transaction such as in the `render()` method or in methods annotated with Arez's `@Action` annotation.
-React4j will already schedule a re-render when props or state are modified but making these observable means that Arez components such as `@Autorun` methods on the component can observe and react to changes in `props` or `state` values.
+React4j will already schedule a re-render when props or state are modified but making these observable means that Arez methods such as `@Autorun` methods on the component can observe and react to changes in `props` or `state` values.

 As most event handlers within a `ReactArezComponent` component will either access or mutate observable state, the